Yamnuska Mountain Adventures: History

 Yamnuska Inc. mountaineering school was created in 1975 as part of the YMCA's outdoor education centre in Seebe, Alberta, about 80 km west of Calgary.
 Programs included backpacking, rock climbing and mountaineering.

 Early instructors included James Blench, Barry Blanchard, Dwayne Congdon, Chris Miller, Marni Virtue and Sharon Wood - Barry Blanchard is still involved with the organization.
 The 'Wilderness Program' left the YMCA and 'Yamnuska Mountain School', a non-profit society directed by Bruce Elkin, was formed.
 It was based out of the garages of Bruce Elkin and Barry Blanchard's in Canmore, Alberta.

 The next years saw a steady evolution, as instruction in mountaineering, rock and ice climbing became the core activities additionally, the 3 month Mountain Skills Semester became an annual event (the Mountain Skills Semester was created in 1980 and it is still offered by the company twice a year, Spring and Fall).
 In the early 80's the outdoor adventure instructional market was growing.
 This prompted Yamnuska Mountain School to transition to a for-profit company in late 1985 which was owned by James Blench and Marni Virtue.
-In 1989, David Begg,a New Zealand guide, became the owner of the company.
+In 1989, David Begg, a New Zealand guide, became the owner of the company.

 In 2005, the company was re-branded as Yamnuska Mountain Adventures to reflect the growth in the program offerings that were then part of the business.
 Between 2010 and 2017 and after over 20 years of leadership under David Begg, the company transferred ownership to Len Youden, Jesse de Montigny and Dave Stark.
 Len Youden had been a past guest of Yamnuska Mountain Adventures and transitioned from the larger corporate world into the adventure tourism industry.
 Jesse de Montigny (current managing director) and Dave Stark (current Director of Risk Management) were both long term employees and ACMG/IFMGA Mountain Guides with Yamnuska Mountain Adventures.
 During the volatility of the 2020-2022 COVID-19 years, Len Youden transferred the remainder of his ownership to Tim Ricci (IFMGA/ACMG Mountain Guide and current Director of Operations), Paul McDougall, Tom Ebbern, Greg Sylvestre and David Howard.
 Barry Blanchard continues to work at Yamnuska Mountain Adventures as an associate director and ACMG/IFMGA Mountain Guide.

 Individuals, groups, corporations and military organizations from all over the world continue to choose Yamnuska Mountain Adventures as their provider.
-Yamnuska Mountain Adventures has become known as the leader in the industry with excellent program delivery, high levels of risk management and excellent customer service.
+Yamnuska Mountain Adventures has become known as the leader in the industry with their program delivery, high levels of risk management and customer service.